harahm29/harahm29/README.md

 - 👋 Hi, I’m Harsh
-- 👀 I am a Full Stack web Developer with five + years of full-time experience ...
+- 👀 I am a Senior Full Stack Web Developer with over six years of industry experience in developing web applications and products for various clients and industries...
-- 🌱 I have an education in IT Engineering and expertise in multiple languages ...
+- 🌱 I have a Bachelor of Engineering degree in Information Technology and a Diploma of Education in Information Technology and expertise in multiple languages ...
-- 💞️ I have a solid knowledge of Nodejs, JavaScript ,JS frameworks like Angular, React...
+- 💞️ I have a solid knowledge of NodeJS, ExpressJS,NextJS, JavaScript ,JS frameworks like NextJS, React...
 - 📫 How to reach me harshmakavana04@gmail.com ...

 <!---